tronsoft/shifter/README.md

 ## Project description
 Shifter is an inversion of control (IoC) container.
 It is design as a very lightweight container.
 It is written in c#.

 Right now it supports constructor, field, property and method injection.
-Recently I added Windows Phone 8.
-Now you can implement dependency injection with Shifter on your Windows 8 phone!

 I hope you like it.